 Welcome to Sayreville Public Schools special Services!

-Mr. David Knaster, Director of Pupil-Special Services and McKinney Vento Liaison
+Mr. David Knaster, Assistant Superintendent of Special Education Curriculum & Instruction and McKinney Vento Liaison

 Dr. Cynthia DeFina, Supervisor of Secondary Special Education